lacha25/trading-algorithm/README.md

 each algorithm should return a signal as well, that also fit the previous criterias(modulable)

 f1:algorithm return data
-f2:data is anaylsed and converted in a intermediate signal f3:global signal is computed
+f2:data is anaylsed and converted in a intermediate signal (NEED TO BE BETWEEN -1 and 1) f3:global signal is computed
 main: store the global signal
 f4: algorithm to compute the decision